3.4. Asset Management

 that fail immediately.

-By clicking the control buttons in the Actions column, you can start a new scan, run a response playbook, open a command line or switch the endpoints ping rate to a few seconds instead of a maximum of 10 minutes.
+By clicking the control buttons in the Actions column, you can start a new scan, run a response playbook, open a command line, or browse the remote file system.

 Note